 When the creative blocks are particularly potent, I’ll sometimes grab my phone, fire up Pokémon Go, and take a walk to clear my head and think.

-There’s a lot going on right now—I’ve got a kid starting school in September.
+A lot is going on right now—I’ve got a kid starting school in September.
 Summer’s basically here, and Torontonians are all too aware how quickly it vanishes, so the Palmer fam has a ton of travel planning to do!
 The checklist at work, a communications plan at church… I think you can see why the blog often gets the short end of the stick!